 - Provide factual information.
 Familiarize yourself so that you can provide young people with accurate information about the disease, the health threat, and the prevention efforts.
 Direct students and young people to credible sources of information online, and teach them to identify sources that are less credible.
 This will help to quell irrational fears that lead to pervasive bias and scapegoating.
 It can also tap into their empathy and compassion.
 Share My Lesson has lesson plans and resources on the topic.
 The World Health Organization and the Centers for Disease Control websites provide timely information.

 - Teach about stereotypes and scapegoating.
 This latest example of scapegoating provides a teachable moment to discuss how scapegoating is used to blame an entire people for a societal problem.
-The scapegoating of Jews during the Holocaust and current day examples of anti-Muslim bias and scapegoating can be instructive in helping young people separate fact from fiction, understand the fear for what it is and not give rise to stereotypes, scapegoating and xenophobia.
+The scapegoating of Jews during the Holocaust and current day examples of anti-Muslim bias and scapegoating can be instructive in helping young people separate fact from fiction, understand the fear for what it is and not give rise to stereotypes, scapegoating and anti-immigrant bias.
 You can also encourage young people to use social media, as these teens used TikTok, to confront the bias directly.

 - Support targeted students.
 If individual students are targeted by bias, it is best to address it immediately and clearly.
 Schools, communities and families should be proactive in stating visibly and emphatically that bias and scapegoating have no place at school.
 Model and teach young people how to act as an ally when others are targeted by bias and bullying.